for the EDUCATORS

 Connected Learning is a teaching resource for educators looking for lesson ideas, classroom strategies, and activities they can adapt for their own students.

-The site brings together teaching units, classroom management advice, and classroom activities shared by teachers.
+We bring together teaching units, classroom management advice, and classroom activities shared by teachers.
 The focus is everyday classroom practice — planning lessons, keeping students engaged, and running a class effectively.

 You will find classroom management guidance, lesson planning ideas, teaching activities, and explanations of different teaching roles.
 Many lesson units were originally created by teachers and are preserved as examples educators can adapt to their own curriculum requirements.